marcyves/cool/ReadMe.md

 ##To Do

-- Adapt Cool to Tss
-    - Account
-    - Change labels
+- Allow a professor to participate into different programs (user_settings.php)

 Admin functions
    - Manage the list of programs